cmiretf/oricen-webapp/replit.md

 None currently - project uses only npm packages listed in package.json

 ## Recent Changes
-- Reconstructed entire project after git reset to clean commit history
+- Migrated entire application from React to Vue.js 3
-- All pages and components rebuilt with proper structure
+- All components rewritten using Vue 3 Composition API with `<script setup>`
-- Logo copied to src/assets for proper version control
+- Vue Router v4 configured for client-side routing
-- .gitignore configured to exclude demo_inicial/ and attached_assets/
+- Lucide Vue Next for icons
-- Workflow configured for npm run dev on port 5000
+- Same design, functionality, and pages maintained